fiduh/azure-blob-azure-ad/README.md

 ### Azure AD Tenant
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.
+Tenant contains Users, Groups, Devices, Apps - they are all grouped with each other under that tenant

 Create, Roles and Policies to restrict files for Users and Groups - Azure AD